-This model for electronic music performance practice can help to guide musicians when performing with modular instruments to create the aesthetic desired.
-As previously discussed, a modular instrument lacks a conventional input controller, such as a MIDI keyboard.
+This model for electronic music performance practice can help to guide musicians when performing with new modular instruments to create the aesthetic desired.
+As previously discussed, a new modular instrument often lacks a conventional input controller, such as a MIDI keyboard.
 This immediately has a centrifugal effect of drawing attention away from the musician as the performance actor.
-A performer may feel that they need to compensate for this by making overt gestures when adjusting a control on the modular, which they know will have a clear and transparent correlation to a change in sonic output, this having a centripetal effect of increasing embodiment and apparent transparency.
-This is evidenced by performances by Colin Benders (2016) and VCOADSR (2016).
-Alternatively, a performer may wish to appear more detached from obvious sonic changes, thus exhibiting a different kind of control over the modular instrument, that of the puppet master or godfather, as evidenced by Kraftwerk (2013) and Robert Aiki Aubrey Lowe (2014).
+A performer may feel that they need to compensate for this by making overt gestures when adjusting a control on the instrument, which they know will have a clear and transparent correlation to a change in sonic output, this having a centripetal effect of increasing embodiment and apparent transparency.
+This is evidenced in performances by Colin Benders (2016) and VCOADSR (2016).
+Alternatively, a performer may wish to appear more detached from obvious sonic changes, thus exhibiting a different kind of control over the instrument, that of the ringmaster or godfather, as evidenced by Kraftwerk (2013) and Robert Aiki Aubrey Lowe (2014).

-The traditional physical layout of a performance space where the musicians are facing the audience with their instruments in front of them, inherently creates a centrifugal effect when using modular instruments.
-The modular instrument usually appears to the audience as the back of a flight case or similar, with no clear view of the modules but perhaps a glimpse of patch cables and the reflection of flashing lights from modules on the clothes of face of the performer.
-Some performers have chosen to perform either perpendicular to the audience, such as Ulrich Schnauss (2015), or as is the case with the online music broadcasting platform, Boiler Room, with their back to the audience (2014).
+The traditional physical layout of a performance space where the musicians are facing the audience with their instruments in front of them, inherently creates a centrifugal effect when using new modular instruments.
+The modular instrument usually appears to the audience as the back of a flight case or similar, with no clear view of the modules but perhaps a glimpse of patch cables and the reflection of flashing lights from modules on the clothes or face of the performer.
+Some performers have chosen to perform either perpendicular to the audience, such as Ulrich Schnauss (2015), or as is the case with performers using the online music broadcasting platform, Boiler Room, with their back to the audience (2014).
 These positions allow the audience to gain a better view of the modular instrument and gestures of the performer, thus helping to create more transparency in the performance.
-However, due to the unfamiliar and perhaps perplexing manner in which modular instruments create sound, from the viewpoint of the layman audience, no amount of visual or embodied visual input may help to better inform them of what is taking place in a manner that enables for a comprehensible and transparent performance.
+However, due to the unfamiliar and perhaps perplexing manner in which new modular instruments create sound, from the viewpoint of the layman audience, no amount of visual or embodied visual input may help to better inform them of what is taking place in a manner that enables for a comprehensible and transparent performance.

-There are also considerations regarding the style of music being created by the performers that will impact upon the manner of performance.
-For example, an ambient, noise or drone style of performance may encourage the audience to disengage from the live moment and to engage in a deeper listening experience where the audience way wish to disconnect from their physical and social environment (Rich, 2014).
+There are also considerations regarding the style of music being created by the performers that will impact upon the perception of the performance by and audience.
+For example, an ambient, noise or drone style of performance may encourage the audience to disengage from the live moment and to engage in a deeper listening experience where they may wish to disconnect from their physical and social environment (Rich, 2014).
 This is in contrast to a beat driven house, techno or trance performance, where the audience can gain more from the shared social experience and being in an environment that Emmerson terms as a living performance.

-Ultimately, the audience will decide for themselves individually how they wish to engage with a modular instrument performance, perhaps because of, or in spite of the efforts of the performers to elicit a desired perceived level of liveness.
-Perhaps just the gestures of good will shown by the performer to prove that a modular instrument is indeed making the music being heard in some form of real time is sufficient for an audience experiencing it.
+Ultimately, the audience will decide for themselves individually how they wish to engage with a performance including use of new modular instruments, perhaps because of, or in spite of the efforts of the performers to elicit a desired perceived level of liveness.
+Perhaps just the gestures of good will shown by the performer to prove that a new modular instrument is indeed making the music being heard in some form of real time is sufficient for an audience experiencing it.